Find out more about our team of clinicians, lecturers and researchers and their areas of expertise.

-UCD Associate Professor, Child and Adolescent Psychiatry, UCD School of Medicine
+UCD Clinical Professor, Child and Adolescent Psychiatry, UCD School of Medicine

-Assoc.
 Prof Mulligan qualified from Trinity College Dublin in 1995 and trained in paediatrics prior to training in Child and Adolescent Psychiatry.
 She completed an MD in the Department of Psychiatry, Trinity College Dublin; her doctoral thesis was on the topic of familial symptoms of autism in children with ADHD, and the association of symptoms of autism with oppositional, language and motor disorders in ADHD.
-She has authored or co-authored 37 peer reviewed articles as well as a book chapter and book on autism symptoms in children with ADHD.
+She has authored or co-authored over 50 academic publications as well as a book chapter and book on autism symptoms in children with ADHD.

 Postdoctoral researcher, MILESTONE project.
 Child & Adolescent Psychiatry, UCD School of Medicine